Marionberry: Marionberry pedigree

 The pedigree of marionberries involves 44% of Rubus ursinus, 25% of R. armeniacus, and 6% of R. idaeus (the red raspberry).

 In popular culture

 Marionberries – as fresh or frozen fruit or in various products, such as jam, syrup or ice cream – are widely consumed and prized by visitors to the Willamette Valley as a souvenir.

-The berry was the inspiration for the West Coast League's Marion Berries collegiate summer baseball team, which was founded in 2024 and begin play in 2025.
+The berry was the inspiration for the West Coast League's Marion Berries collegiate summer baseball team, which was founded in 2024 and began to play in 2025.

-The Portlandia episode "The Brunch Special" is based on the marionberry.